Step One: Create a Trip

 Where to Hit the Trail

 Many skijorers bemoan the lack of trails open to the sport.
 Some suggest snowmobile trails as an option—with hesitation, given the obvious associated risks.
-Here are some they recommend: the Bridal Mountain bike trails of Lapham Peak State Park near Waukesha; Minocqua Winter Park; Justin Trails B&B Resort in Sparta; and the pet area at Indian Lake County Park near Madison.
+Here are some they recommend: the Bridal Mountain bike trails of Lapham Peak near Waukesha; Minocqua Winter Park; Justin Trails B&B Resort in Sparta; and the pet area at Indian Lake Park near Madison.